To view or download this information in PDF format, click here

 - Tractor and implement storage: The machinery used to care for this agriculturally-zoned property needs a home out of the weather.

 - Produce farming and processing: Much of the acreage is being used for agricultural purposes such as raising vegetables and beef.
-This building will provide space for processing locally grown foods and also the opportunity for ABT members to be trained in agricultural projects as a way to serve their target people groups.
+This building will provide space for processing locally grown foods and also the opportunity for All-Nations members to be trained in agricultural projects as a way to serve their target people groups.

 The cost of this project includes drafting, surveying, land development engineering, excavation, and building to meet commercial code requirements.
 This is in addition to purchasing back part of the land that was owned by another party since 2014.
 The new building will be located on this portion.